Silicone Breast Implant Safety

 Who Can Benefit from Saline Breast Implants?

 - Women who are trying to avoid a breast lift.
 Saline implants, which have more fullness in the upper portion tend to lift up more skin.
 In some cases, this can avoid or minimize the need for a lift.

 - Women who like the look of upper pole fullness.
 Saline gives more of a “push up bra” look and while technically less natural, it is appealing to some of my patients.

-- Women with differently sized breasts.
+- Women with different-sized breasts.
 Silicone implants are sealed shut, but saline implants are filled during surgery.
-For cases of breast assymetry a saline impant is more flexible in adjusting volume.
+For cases of breast asymmetry, a saline implant is more flexible in adjusting volume.

 - Women who are concerned about the scar.
 Saline implants can be inserted while deflated so in some cases can be placed through smaller incisions.
 I personally think this is less of a concern now that I place silicone implants through a funnel.
 The funnel allows silicone implants to be placed through much smaller incisions.

 - Women who are still scared.
 Despite the medical evidence, some women are still concerned about the use of silicone.
 Saline is still a good option and continued to be a good option for women even when silicone was off the market.